usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 ##### TmxMessageManager.h

 This helper class utilizes a thread group of lock-free threads to set up a network of worker threads to process incoming V2X Hub messages.
-The class inherits directly from PluginClient, thus implementing classes need to inherit from TmxMessageManager instead.
+The class inherits directly from PluginClientClockAware, thus implementing classes need to inherit from TmxMessageManager instead.
 The class is designed to work both as an incoming V2X Hub message decoder and handler using the mechanism described in Message Handling and as a rapid producer of V2X Hub messages.
 The incoming item may either be a ready-made V2X Hub message pointer, which will simply be passed along to the handler, or a raw set of bytes, which first must be converted into an appropriate V2X Hub message before being passed to the handler.
 It is important to note that using this class consolidates the processing of messages into a handful of worker threads, including any decoding.

 ```cpp
 void OnMessageReceived(IvpMessage *msg)
 ```

-The PluginClient override that takes the incoming message and quickly assigns the message to a worker thread.
+The PluginClientClockAware override that takes the incoming message and quickly assigns the message to a worker thread.
 No decoding of the message is attempted.
 By default, this assigns the message to the next available thread, and does **not** using grouping of sources.
 This function must be re-implemented in a subclass to provide such functionality.

 ```cpp
 void IncomingMessage(const uint8_t *bytes, size_t size, const char *encoding, uint8_t groupId, uint8_t uniqId)